friendly-bits/geoip-shell/Documentation/DETAILS.md

 - The -lib-uninstall script has some functions which are used both for uninstallation and for reset if required.

 ### OpenWrt-specific scripts
 These are only installed on OpenWrt systems.
-The .tpl files are "templates" which are used to create the final scripts at the time of installation.
+The .tpl files are "templates" which are used to create the final scripts at the time of installation (when using the install script).
+If installing via an ipk package, the final scripts get installed rather than templates.
 1. geoip-shell-lib-owrt-common.sh
 2. geoip-shell-owrt-init.tpl
 3. geoip-shell-owrt-mk-fw-include.tpl